 Dr. Arthur Evans and his wife at the National Japanese American Memorial to Patriotism During WWII in Washington, D.C.

 SF JACL CHAPTER ANNOUNCES NEW INTERN AND OFFICERS

-New chapter intern Megumi Matsuno will be tasked with supporting social media outreach, among her many duties.
-PHOTO: COURTESY OF SF JACL CHAPTER egumi Matsuno, a senior at Washington High School in San Francisco, has been appointed chapter eisco, has been appointed chapter intern of the JACL's San Francisco chapter.
+Megumi Matsuno will be supporting the chapter's social media outreach.

+egumi Matsuno, a senior at Washington High School in San Francisco, has been appointed chapter intern of the JACL's San Francisco chapter.
 Among her duties, Matsuno will be responsible for supporting the chapter's social media outreach.

 A fifth-generation Japanese American, Matsuno can often be found helping at her family's café, Kissako, in San Francisco's Japantown.
 She is a longtime student of Shorinji Kenpo martial arts and a member of the Madame Hanayagi Classical Japanese Dance Ensemble.
 This fall, she will attend San Francisco State University and plans on majoring in Japanese and Asian American Studies.
-Megumi Matsuno will be supporting the chapter's social media outreach.